Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Results

-We found that Polisis correctly captured data linking in the policies of 92\% ($n=202,082 \pm 83,673$) of the apps whose privacy labels stated that they collected data in an identifiable manner, i.e., had a \textit{Data Linked to You} privacy type ($n=220,191$).
-We further identified that 56\% ($n=287,824 \pm 196,049$) of the more than 515K apps that we analyzed have segments in their privacy policy suggesting that they collect data linked to the user but failed to report such data collection in their privacy label.
+The \textit{Data Linked to You} privacy type indicates that the app collects data linked to users, i.e., in an identifiable manner.
+Of the 190,965 apps indicated such collection on the App Store, our framework identified 88\% ($n=168,121$) (Fig.~\ref{fig:privacy-types}; lower half; yellow bar; hatches).
+More concerning, we observed an additional 228,539 apps that reported this practice in their policies but did not report it on the App Store (Fig.~\ref{fig:privacy-types}; top half; yellow bar; stripes).

-We identified that 57\% ($n=142,330 \pm 72,782$) of the apps whose privacy labels stated that they collected data in an aggregated/anonymized manner, i.e. had \textit{Data Not Linked to You} privacy type, also stated so in their policies.
-Of the remaining 43\% ($n=108,642$) apps that had the \textit{Data Not Linked to You} privacy type in their label but did not have an identified segment by Polisis, 70\% ($n=75,730 \pm 41,284$) of those instead included segments in their privacy policy that indicated that they actually collect data linked to users.

-This difference may be the result of apps \textit{not} stating their aggregation and anonymization practices in the same paragraph of the policy that addresses data collection.
-Similarly, that the numbers reported for \textit{Data Linked to You} privacy type may have higher uncertainty owing to the \textit{Identifiable} classifier attribute.
-We elaborate on this potential difference in \autoref{sec:limitations}.
-But even as an overestimation, there is likely a large gap between the privacy labels and the true privacy behavior as Polisis itself has a F1 score of 0.75 for identifying such behavior.
+We identified that 41\% ($n=88,172$) of the apps whose privacy labels stated that they collected data in an aggregated/anonymized manner, i.e., had \textit{Data Not Linked to You} privacy type, also said so in their policies (Fig.~\ref{fig:privacy-types}; lower half; blue bar; hatches).
+Of the remaining 59\% ($n=127,020$) apps that had the \textit{Data Not Linked to You} privacy type in their label but did not have a corresponding policy segment (Fig.~\ref{fig:privacy-types}; lower half; blue bar; stripes), 76\% ($n=97,029$) of those instead included segments in their privacy policy that indicated that they collect data linked to users (\autoref{tab:label-policy-overlap}; row2; col3).
+This difference may result from apps \textit{not} stating their aggregation practices in the same segment of the policy that addresses data collection.
+Despite factoring in uncertainty, there is a large gap between the practices declared in privacy labels and privacy policies.